-This blog is my personal point of view on excellent value wines that I have experienced.
-Having grown up on a vineyard in Piedmont and now living in the Dordogne region of France, I've had the opportunity to taste and visit some of the best, and also lesser known vineyards of these regions.
+This blog is my personal point of view on excellent value Bergerac wines that I have experienced.
+Having grown up on a vineyard in Piedmont and now living in the Dordogne region of France, I've had the opportunity to taste and visit some of the best, and also less known vineyards of these regions.
 I really enjoy sharing my experiences and this blog allows you to have an insight into some of my favourites.

 Lazenne have created a great solution to safely bring home wines from your holiday.